-Just what happened when our gorilla-tracking correspondent got bit by malaria in the rainforest of Africa?
+What happened when our gorilla-tracking correspondent got malaria in the rainforest of Africa?
 Here’s the facts, just the facts.

 Story and Photos by Simon Vaughan